MrLooke/luke-assignment/README.md

 After the packages are installed, running 'npm start' will run the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+### `Vercel`
+This site is deployed on Vercel at: https://vercel.com/mrlooke/luke-assignment